 Some problems with the tank system is that it can get expensive, and there is always the possibility of tanks exploding when exposed to an open flame.

-Also, it is imperative to take note of the fact that the air produced by CO2 can be harmful to people and must not be inhaled, as it could cause respiratory and health issues.
+Also, it is imperative to take note of the fact that the air produced by CO2 can be harmful to people and animals, and must not be inhaled, as it could cause respiratory and health issues.
 A good precautionary measure is to shut down tanks before focusing on other activities in the grow room, and to keep a close eye on the PPM.

 Using CO2 Generators